Pprime1/csasm/README.md

 - [x] Upgrade all npm audit componentry
   - [x] update engine.io and socket.io using an npm install command?
 Or npm audit fix (see issue https://github.com/Pprime1/csasm/issues/34_)
     - [x] Install Github Desktop and sync a clone of csasm
+- [ ] Update a TXLOG to show distance from each waypoint on startup
 - [ ] What causes the "distance is null error"s?
   - [?] possibly running up on a computer with no GPS at all?
   - [ ] Can I trap and log that - poserror perhaps?